Jerry's Painting: Plot

 Leslie goes on the news program "Ya' Heard? with Perd" to rouse public support for the painting by portraying it as a depiction of a powerful woman.
-However, she is undermined when reporter Perd Hapley (Jay Jackson) also has on pornographic film actress Brandi Maxxxx (Mara Marini), who defends the painting by comparing it to pornography.
+However, she is undermined when reporter Perd Hapley also has on pornographic film actress Brandi Maxxxx, who defends the painting by comparing it to pornography.
 Chris convenes a meeting of the Pawnee Public Arts Commission to rule on whether the painting is acceptable.
 Despite Leslie's eloquent defense, the commission fears the nudity is offensive and decides to destroy it instead of risking public backlash.
 Leslie instead steals the painting and runs away.
 Meanwhile, after cleaning up around the house, Ben gives Andy and April money to buy common household items.
 Although they almost waste their money on frivolous items (including many As seen on TV items), Andy insists they need to take Ben's advice.
 April admits she is afraid of growing up because she does not want them to lose their unique personalities, but Andy assures her they will not change.

 Chris angrily demands Leslie bring the painting to city hall the next day to be destroyed.
 When Leslie reluctantly agrees to do so, Jerry expresses disappointment that she would give up so easily.
 Feeling empowered again, Leslie asks Jerry to quickly paint another, similar painting, only this time with Tom as the centaur.
 Leslie tells Marcia the new painting is the original one but painted over.
 With no more nudity in the painting, a frustrated Marcia gives up her quest to have the painting destroyed.
 Tom is delighted with the painting until he realizes that Jerry forgot to draw a penis on the centaur.
 Ben later confides to Andy he likes Leslie but is unable to ask her out because of Chris, but Andy tells him if they truly care about each other, then it will eventually happen.